atlassian/gostatsd/TRANSPORT.md

 - `debug-body`: Attempts to serialize a request in a more human friendly format.
 For protobuf this means text, and for JSON this means with new lines and indentation.
 Disables compression.
 Warning: Text encoded protobuf will not typically be accepted by servers.
+- `enable-metrics`: Enables or disables sending of metrics for this transport.
+Defaults to `false`.
 - `max-parallel-requests`: The maximum number of requests in flight on this transport.
 This is network only, and doesn't include CPU bound work (serialization and compression).
 - `type`: There is currently only a type of `http`, however others are planned (Kinesis, Kafka, etc).
 Each type